sasmithaK/extended-tik-tak-toe/README.md

 https://youtube.com/shorts/_Na3a1ZrX7c?feature=shared

-You can play a full game cycle of the traditional game in the CLI
+Currently you can play a basic game cycle in the CLI
-- there is no game draw and a reset mechanism yet.
+- (working on game draw and a reset mechanism)

 <pre>
   //This is how cells are arranged